 LOOKUPVALUE – assigning of values from other table without relation (DAX – Power Pivot, Power BI)

 This article is about LOOKUPVALUE function, which assigns values from another table.
 There doesn't´t have to be a relationship between these tables.

-In this example we need to connect these two tables.
+In this example we need to connect data from these two tables.
 One of them contains info about sales, but we miss the prices of items.
 The prices are in the second table and we will use the LOOKUPVALUE to assign them.

-So we need to add the proper price to any item in Sales table from pricelist.
+So we need to add the proper price from Pricelist table to every row in Sales table..

-- Price of item is a name of new column
+- Price from pricelist is a name of new column

-- Pricelist[Price per unit] is a column in the "second" table, that contains the values we need
+- Pricelist[Price] is a column in the "second" table, that contains the values we need

-- Pricelist[Item name] is the column in "second" table, containing the "key".
+- Pricelist[Item] is the column in a "second" table, containing the "key".

-- Sales[Item]) is the column in the same table we are typing containing the key.
+- Sales[Item]) is the column in the same table we are typing, that contains the key.

-- 123 is an optional parameter.
-Declares the result for situations, where no equal value can be found - something like a combination of LOOKUPVALUE and IFERROR.
+- 0 is an optional parameter.
+Declares the result for situations, where no equal value can be found - something like IFERROR.

 The prices are added: